Conditions Treated by Your Veterinarian near Danville

 Approximately 59 percent of cats and 54 percent of dogs in our country are overweight or obese, scary considering that an obese or overweight pet is susceptible to other diseases including heart disease and diabetes.
 Our vet care plan for these pets is a healthy diet and exercise regime.

-Skin Disorders, Allergies, and Ear Infections
+Skin Disorders, Pet Allergies, and Pet Ear Infections

 These three conditions are often related to allergy as the coordinating culprit.
 A common condition treated by your veterinarian near Danville, and one that makes pets miserable, is a flea allergy.
 Skin disorders can be caused by mange mites and ear infections, by ear mites.
 Food, grass, pollen or other allergens can also manifest by affecting the skin.
 Our job is to make your pet comfortable through treatment with topical and oral medications and to determine the source of the allergy.